danmt/dynamic-component-loader/README.md

 }
 ```

-And finally the typescript file in `src/app/profile/guest-profile/guest-profile.component.ts`:
+And finally, the typescript file in `src/app/profile/client-profile/client-profile.component.ts`:

 ```typescript
 import { Component } from '@angular/core';